kubernetes/enhancements/keps/sig-api-machinery/4222-cbor-serializer/README.md

 know that this has succeeded?
 -->

-- Reduce CPU time and heap churn of encode and decode for cases that can't use
+- Reduce CPU time and heap churn of encode and decode along the request-response path when Protobuf can not be used, especially:
-  Protobuf:
   - custom resource storage
   - custom resource serving
   - dynamic clients
+  - apply configurations

 ### Non-Goals